jakaskerjanc/extreme-weather-event-notifier/README.md

 ### Repository Structure

-Each service has its respective folder in the repository.
+Each service has its own folder in the repository.
 The services are:
 - `web` - Frontend service
 - `notification` - Notification service
 - `scraper` - Scraper service